Australian Securities Exchange

-Australian Securities Exchange Ltd (ASX) is an Australian public company that operates Australia's primary securities exchange, the Australian Securities Exchange (sometimes referred to outside of Australia, or confused within Australia, as the Sydney Stock Exchange, which is a separate entity).
+Australian Securities Exchange Ltd (ASX) is an Australian public company that operates Australia's primary securities exchange, the Australian Securities Exchange.
 The ASX was formed on 1 April 1987, through incorporation under legislation by the Parliament of Australia as an amalgamation of the six state securities exchanges.
 It merged with the Sydney Futures Exchange in 2006.

-Today, ASX has an average daily turnover of A$4.685 billion and a market capitalisation of around A$1.6 trillion, making it one of the world's top 20 listed exchange groups and the largest in the southern hemisphere.
+As of June 2026, the ASX had a total market capitalisation of about A$3.2 trillion, making it one of the world's top 20 listed exchange groups and the largest in the southern hemisphere.

 ASX Clear is the clearing house for all shares, structured products, warrants and ASX Equity Derivatives.

 Overview

 ASX Group is a market operator, clearing house and payments system facilitator.
 It also oversees compliance with its operating rules, promotes standards of corporate governance among Australia's listed companies and helps to educate retail investors.